Bobby Gage: Professional career

-Gage retired from football after two season to devote more time to his family and his off-season job as an executive at a South Carolina textile firm.
+Gage retired from football after two seasons to devote more time to his family and his off-season job as an executive at a South Carolina textile firm.

-Personal
+Personal life

 Gage married Patricia "Patsy" McGarahan in 1947.
 The couple had six children, four girls and two boys.

 After finishing his football career, Gage had a forty-year career at Chemurgy Products in Greenville, South Carolina.

 Gage died of an apparent heart attack at his home in Greenville on April 19, 2005.